 I think it’s a good well-rounded approach, and it seems to be working for us…for now.

-One of the best outcomes of this is that my son’s apologies are have changed.
+One of the best outcomes of this is that my son’s apologies are awesome.
 Sometimes he will still flippantly say “I’m sorry” without really any thought.
-But there are times when he’s sincere and he can tell me exactly why he’s sorry.
+But a lot of the time he’s sincere and he can tell me exactly why he’s sorry.
 Those are the times when I’m truly proud of my guy.

 So, do you apologize to your kids?
 Do you ever say “but you…” when you do apologize?
 I’d love to hear your point of view on this.

 Want to read about some of the times I’ve apologized?